f00f-nyc/cityhall/README.txt

     You will see that we now have data in the database.
 5. The call to create_default has installed a default user named 'cityhall' with no password, and a default environment named auto.
+   It will also create a user named guest with no password with Read permissions for the auto environment.